Hummus Ma Lahma: Hummus with Meat

 - Heat oil in a skillet over medium heat.
 Sauté the onions and garlic until the onions are translucent.

-- Add the ground beef and sauté until the beef is no longer pink making sure to break the meat apart so we don't have any big lumps.
-Pro tip - keep the heat on medium-high so exces moisture will evaporate from the ground beef.
+- Add the ground beef and sauté until it is no longer pink, making sure to break the meat apart so we don't have any big lumps.
+Pro tip – Keep the heat on medium-high so excess moisture will evaporate from the ground beef.

 - Drain the can of chickpeas and reserve some liquid to use in the hummus.
-Pro tip - you must use cooked chickpeas for this recipe.
-If you don't have canned follow the other method for making hummus from scratch below.
+Pro tip – This recipe requires cooked chickpeas.
+If you don't have canned chickpeas, follow the other method for making hummus from scratch below.

-- In a food processor add garlic, chickpeas, lemon juice, salt, and pepper.
-Pulse for 30 seconds to a minute.Pro tip - Add ¼ cup of the reserved liquid from the chickpeas if necessary to blend smooth.
-BUT do not add too much liquid just yet as we still need to add the oil and tahini.
+- In a food processor, add garlic, chickpeas, lemon juice, salt, and pepper.
+Pulse for 30 seconds to a minute.Pro tip – If necessary, add 1/4 cup of the reserved liquid from the chickpeas to blend smooth.
+However, do not add too much liquid just yet, as we still need to add the oil and tahini.

 - Next, add the tahini and olive oil.
 Blend for two full minutes.
-If necessary add a tablespoon or more of the reserved chickpea liquid.Pro tip - the olive oil emulsifies making the hummus light and creamy similar to whipping mayonnaise.
+If necessary, add a tablespoon or more of the reserved chickpea liquid.Pro tip – The olive oil emulsifies make the hummus light and creamy, similar to whipping mayonnaise.

 - Garnish with fresh chopped parley.